Do you offer a Master's Program?

 Can I enroll in the graduate program part-time?

-No. You must be a full-time student, that is, enroll in at least 12 hours per semester.This is generally a more than full time commitment which includes coursework, lab work, participation in seminars and lab meetings as well as the hours as a Teaching or Research Assistant.
+No. You must be a full-time student, enrolled in at least 12 credit hours per semester.This is generally a more than full time commitment which includes coursework, lab work, participation in seminars and lab meetings as well as the hours as a Teaching or Research Assistant.

 What about the GRE?